yiyonglim/COMP2042_CW_LimYiYong/README.md

 >**MainMenu.java (com.yiyonglim.Main)**

 - Add to replace Main.java
   -	MainMenu.java is responsible for initializing and running the game
--	Create game menu , How To Play
+-	Create game menu (How To Play)
       - Teach user the controls and scoring system
--	Create game menu , Leaderboard
+-	Create game menu (Leaderboard)
       - Show top 10 high score

 ***This whole class is fully self-made , further details and explanation of codes are at MainMenu.java***

 >**Vehicle.java (com.yiyonglim.Obstacle)**